Bhavna-Gawhade/Purview_01/docs/procedures/Scanning Oracle.md

 Configuring connection details is a crucial step following the successful registration of Oracle in Purview.
 During the registration process, users configure critical connection details to establish a seamless link between Azure Purview and the Oracle database.

-1. After registering, Users locate the registered Databricks source in the Purview portal.
+1. After registering, Users locate the registered Oracle source in the Purview portal.
 2. Access the configuration settings.
 3. Enter the required connection details:
    - Specifying the hostname or IP address (Host)